<?xml version="1.0" encoding="UTF-8"?>

 <title>Bezzer.co.uk</title>

-<atom:link href="http://www.bezzer.co.uk/feed/" rel="self" type="application/rss+xml" />
+<atom:link href="https://www.bezzer.co.uk/feed/" rel="self" type="application/rss+xml" />

 <description>My Online Home</description>